jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ### 3. JSON Motion Sequencer

-Each arm's movement is defined in external JSON files under `Assets/JSON_Generados/` and loaded at runtime from `StreamingAssets/`.
+Each arm's movement is defined in external JSON files under `Assets/JSON_Generados/` and loaded at runtime.
 Each file stores a list of `RobotPose` objects with full joint targets.

 **Real pose data structure** (`RobotPose`):
 ```json